pfarrell51/gows/music/flac2mp3/README.md

 The basic operation is to run the executable, give it a "verb" to say what you want to do, and specify a folder/directory that will be processed.

+Usage:
-Usage of dw/dw [verb] indirectory-spec outdirecgtory-spec extension-spec
+     dw/dw --flags indirectory-spec outdirecgtory-spec extension-spec

-Supported verbs are

-  ffmpeg	convert a flac file to mp3

-  sox       use the sox "compand" command to compress the dynamic range of the audio

-  both      do to commands, ffmpeg and then sox
+Alternative usage of:
+        dw/dw  indirectory-spec mp3

-none of these operations change the files being processed, they are all read-only.
-The execution of a verb creates a command that can be used to rename the files into the new format.
+The execution of the program creates a command that can be used to rename the files into the new format.

-Special shortcut command:
-dw/dw both indirectory-spec mp3
-will cause ffmpeg to be run on the flac directory, outputing to a 'mp3u' directory and then run sox on the mp3u files putting the resulting compressed files in the mp3 directory